kumu/foreman.js/README.md

 ## Initialization

-All web workers are driven by a single script.
+All jobs are driven by a single script.

 ```
+# worker.js must also include foreman.worker.js
 Foreman.source = "/path/to/worker.js"
 ```